vp817/RakNetProtocolDoc/README.md

 # RakNet Protocol Documentation

-This is the latest RakNet protocol documentation.
-It includes information on the data types used in the protocol and details about each packet and their associated fields.
+This is a raknet protocol documentation.
+It has everything needed to create a server/client(the default raknet not other types).

 TODO: modify to make it better for the eye and remove a lot of useless stuff.
 And also organize things, such as enums/constants in 1 place, and also remove repeated things.